 Over at the museum, the exhibits encompass just about everything that has ever opened and shut, along with generous helpings of bugs, bones and other biological specimens.

-4. Eat out…a lot!
+4. Eat out… a lot!

 There’s no shortage of waist expanding ways to pass your time in Launceston.
 Drawing on the finest Tamar Valley produce and matched with wines from the same, here are just a handful of recommendations for your dining pleasure.

 Housed in an old flour mill, hatted Stillwater has set the standard for fine dining in Launceston for almost two decades.
-The same team are behind Black Cow Bistro in the city centre — an upmarket steakhouse housed in a former Art Deco-era butcher shop.
+The same team set up Black Cow Bistro in the city centre — an upmarket steakhouse housed in a former Art Deco-era butcher shop.
 The service is attentive and the wine list well suited to the menu of mostly meaty fare.
 The beef is dry aged, free range, grass fed, and hormone free.
 It’s not cheap, but worth the splash.

 Also check out Geronimo Aperitivo Bar and Restaurant on Charles Street for inventive European-style cuisine and a sassy setting.
 Guests can opt to sit at a table or perch at the bar.
 There’s a carefully curated cocktail list to wet your whistle and a varied menu of small and large share plates.
 Full marks for the fourteen-hour braised lamb shoulder with baby carrots, mint chutney and fetta.
 You can’t go wrong here.